samsara/trackit/README.md

   * `[samsara/trackit-ganglia  "x.y.z"]` - required only when reporting to Ganglia
   * `[samsara/trackit-graphite "x.y.z"]` - required only when reporting to Graphite
   * `[samsara/trackit-influxdb "x.y.z"]` - required only when reporting to InfluxDB
+  * `[samsara/trackit-cloudwatch "x.y.z"]` - required only when reporting to AWS Cloudwatch
   * `[samsara/trackit-newrelic "x.y.z"]` - required only when reporting to NewRelic
   * `[samsara/trackit-riemann  "x.y.z"]` - required only when reporting to Riemann
   * `[samsara/trackit-statsd   "x.y.z"]` - required only when reporting to Statsd